 -

-Note – this post is still not finished, so be prepared for a little mess ..
-Over time oradebug became an extremely powerful tool, yet there is no official documentation available apart of contextual help (sourced from oradebug doc).Good news, there are several good blogs mitigating that deficiency (see the list at the end of this…
+Over time oradebug became an extremely powerful tool, yet there is no official documentation available apart of contextual help (sourced from SQL> oradebug doc).Good news, there are several good blogs mitigating that deficiency (see the list close the end of this post).That post is in turn an attempt to present in the structured way of achieving…

 -